 The Moffett decision does not apply to appointed counsel representing a defendant in a motion for new trial because Moffett is premised on the right to counsel, and there is no right to counsel in connection with a new trial motion.
 See Commonwealth v.
 Conceicao, 388 Mass.
 255, 261 (1983).
 Accordingly, appointed counsel in these circumstances can select which issues to litigate, and, if the client disagrees and insists on other issues being included, s/he may have to choose between forgoing some issues or proceeding pro se.

-The procedural guidelines outlined in Section A. above must be followed in order for a defendant to file a Moffett brief.
+The procedural guidelines outlined above must be followed in order for a defendant to file a Moffett brief.
 If a court-appointed attorney files a brief that does not contain a Moffett preface, then the defendant is precluded from filing a supplemental brief, unless he/she, via motion filed by counsel, seeks leave of the court to file such a brief, and the court allows the motion.
 Supplemental pro se briefs must comply with the formatting requirements in Mass.R.A.P.
 If the Commonwealth has already filed its brief, upon request it will be granted additional time to file a supplemental brief or memorandum in response to any supplemental pro se brief.